ryan-a-baker/ryanbakerio/_posts/2019-10-07-scaling-rabbitmq-on-k8s.md

 The scale target section should be familiar, as it's the same as HPA's based on CPU or RAM metrics.
 It tells the HPA the exact path to the target that should be scaled.
 In our case, it's the worker deployment, which consumes messages from RabbitMQ.

-The metrics section introduces the "Object" type, which will be leverage for custom metrics.
+The metrics section introduces the "Object" type, which will be leveraged for custom metrics.
 I honestly struggled with getting this working until I realized that the information that it wanted was a direct reference to the "describedObject" from the Prometheus Adapter.

 Finally, our target is set to 100, which means that the HPA should scale the deployment to ensure there is 1 pod for every 100 messages in the queue.
 Let's try this out!